intuit-ai-research/DCR-consistency/README.md

 ```

 ### 🚀 Quickstart
-The easiest way to start is to start is to play with the example in `examples/example.py`.
+The easiest way to start is to play with the example in `examples/example.py`.
 To do so:

 * Install the DCR-Consistency package with steps above
 * Install the necessary packages with command below (example use additional dependencies such as openai):